Once Upon A Time In The Rex: 85th Anniversary

 THE REX WAS BORN ON DECEMBER 8th 1932

-During the night of December 8th 1932, the giant theatre Rex opened its doors.
+During the evening of December 8th 1932, the giant theatre Rex first opened its doors.
 Outside was a frozen winter and inside, thanks to smooth air conditioning, it felt like summer.
 The interior design of this atmospheric theatre immersed the audience in comfortable pleasure.
 The 3,300 guests (the total seating capacity at the time) were dressed in tuxedos and amazing dresses.
-They were introduced to this temple called "Rex - Theatre Jacques Haik".
+They were introduced to this new temple called "Rex - Theatre Jacques Haik".
 The opening of the Rex was a big event for Paris.
 A staff of 80 were dressed in red suits and white gloves, helping the guests to find their seats.
 The audience were amazed by the luxurious décor, looking at the dome ceiling with sparkling stars and clouds, saying: "Oh my God, we hope it will not be raining tonight".
 Facing the audience, was a screen surrounded by five arches with alternating colours and velvet Italian style curtains.
 The stage measured 24m wide by 8m deep.
-Among the guests, were filmmakers the Lumière brothers and French illusionist and film director, George Méliès.
-Once all guests were seated, the show began with 36 Rex dancing ladies on stage along the Rex Orchestra, composed of 60 musicians.
-A Wurlitzer organ plays some melodies and finally the movie was presented.
+Among the guests were filmmakers the Lumière brothers and French illusionist and film director, George Méliès.
+Once all guests were seated, the show began with 36 Rex dancing ladies on stage along with the Rex Orchestra, composed of 60 musicians.
+A Wurlitzer organ played some melodies and finally the movie was presented.
 The movie was "Les Trois Mousquetaires" (The Three Musketeers) a French movie by Henri Diamant-Berger.

 THE DARK YEARS